 of either the Committee or upon receipt of a written request from

 not less than 30 members or 1/10th of the current membership, whichever

 is the fewer.
 The proposition submitted shall be the only subject

 of such meeting.

 of the Club

-The Trustee of the Club shall be nominated by the UK Director of Human
+The Club Trustee will be nominated by the UK Director of Human Resources.

-Resources.
-In addition an IBM UK Oversight Manager will be appointed
+In addition, a Club Oversight Manager will be appointed by the UK

 between the Clubs and IBM.